espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

      OK

-#.
-Bluetooth LE client discovers services.

-   Click ``UnKnown Service`` of ``UUID:0xA002`` on the mobile phone nRF debugging assistant client.

 #. {IDF_TARGET_NAME} Bluetooth LE client discovers characteristics.

-   In the next-level option of ``UnKnown Service`` of ``UUID:0xA002`` of the mobile phone nRF debugging assistant client, click the right button of the service feature whose Properties is NOTIFY or INDICATE (here ESP-AT default Properties The service characteristics of NOTIFY or INDICATE are 0xC305 and 0xC306) and start to listen for the service characteristics of NOTIFY or INDICATE.
+   Click the button of the service feature whose Properties is NOTIFY or INDICATE in the mobile phone LightBlue client (here ESP-AT default Properties The service characteristics of NOTIFY or INDICATE are 0xC305 and 0xC306) and start to listen for the service characteristics of NOTIFY or INDICATE.

 #. {IDF_TARGET_NAME} Bluetooth LE server configures Bluetooth LE SPP.